E-Aghegho/E-Aghegho/README.md

    <li><a href="https://e-aghegho.github.io/">Personal Page</a><br> A brief introduction about me.</li>
    <li><a href="https://github.com/E-Aghegho/Classifying-Credit-Card-Applications-in-R">Classifying Credit cards</a><br> More details of the project mentioned on my CV. </li>
   <li><a href="https://github.com/E-Aghegho/Iris_Clustering">Iris Clustering </a> <br> An example of using clustering.</li>
+  <li><a href="https://github.com/E-Aghegho/First-Regression-in-R">First Linear Regression in R</a> <br> An attempt at using linear regression for descriptive and predictive analysis. </li>
 </ul>